gugajazz/Sine_messaging/README.md

 **Building and deploying to github pages**

 On main branch run `npm run build`.
-Copy the contents of the ``build`` folder, go to the build branch and copy them.
+Copy the contents of the ``build`` folder, go to the build branch and paste them.
 Then just commit and push.

 Warning : Make sure that on `package.json` there is the folowing line ``"homepage": ".",``.